Jonathan Lloyd Walker

-Jonathan Lloyd Walker (born 13 September 1973) is an English-Canadian film and television actor, producer and screenwriter who resides in Canada.
+Jonathan Lloyd Walker is an English actor, writer and producer.
 He is known for film roles in Shooter, Red, and as the British radio operator Colin in The Thing (2011 prequel).
 He also played Rankol in the TV-series Flash Gordon.

 Early life

 Jonathan Lloyd Walker was born in Henley on Thames, Oxfordshire, England and attended Shiplake C of E Primary School.
 When he was a toddler when his mother took him to auditions for commercials.
 He appeared in numerous school plays, several of which were choreographed by the mother of his school mate, actor Christian Bale.

 Walker's parents divorced, and his mother married a Canadian.
 The family moved to Montreal, Quebec, Canada in the early 1980s.
 As well as school plays, he studied and performed with the Children's Theatre of Montreal and made appearances in short amateur films.

 He attended the University of Western Ontario and studied Political Science.
 Also during this time he enlisted in the Canadian Armed Forces and successfully completed training as an infantry officer attached to the Royal Canadian Regiment.
 After completing his service Walker returned to acting after a brief stint writing and reading the news for CBC News Network in Toronto.